Home

 Alcoholism Facts

 • More than 100,000 U.S. deaths are caused by excessive alcohol consumption each year.
-Direct and indirect causes of death include drunk driving, cirrhosis of the liver, falls, cancer, and stroke.1
+Direct and indirect causes of death include drunk driving, cirrhosis of the liver, falls, cancer, and stroke.

-• 48 percent of persons aged 12 and over in the U.S. are drinkers This translates to an estimated 109 million people.
+• 48 percent of persons aged 12 and over in the U.S. are drinkers Which translates to an estimated 109 million people.

 • Nearly 18 million Americans (8.5 percent of adults_ meet the diagnostic criteria for alcohol abuse or alcoholism.
 For diagnostic criteria from the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DMV-IV), click here.